remraf/sge-wrappers/README.md

 Some features of these scripts:

-  - simplifies job submission allowing researchers to focus on their research instead of technology
+  - simplifies job submission allowing researchers to focus on research instead of technology
   - employs fast local scratch storage
   - easily modified for new applications
   - customizable behavior